Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-delete.md

 + Response 409 (application/json)

-    Attempting to delete an Account that has been used in a Transaction.
+    Attempting to delete a Value that has been used in a Transaction.

     + Body